Skip to content

 In all cases, a long-range cruising program deserves a proper engineering pre-study: this is exactly the situation where one hour of pre-study avoids several thousand euros of post-installation fixes.
 See our technical studies and 3D design service.

-Common field errors seen on +60 Skysat installations
+Common field errors observed by Skysat

 1. Undersized ram

-Skysat rule: we always size for the most demanding program expected, not the average use.
-The price difference for the ram alone is around €400-700 (VAT excluded).
-The safety difference is immeasurable.
+Skysat rule: we always size for the most demanding predictable program, not for average use.
+The extra cost of the upper-class ram is marginal compared to the total installed cost.
+The safety delta is immeasurable.

-• available space (linear electric is more compact; hydraulic requires pump + circuit),
+• space available (linear electric is more compact, hydraulic requires pump + circuit),

 • acceptable noise in the aft cabin (hydraulic is quieter at steady state).